 A move to Hawaii in 1992 inspired many new design ideas.
 The intriguing petroglyph symbols found on cave walls and lava fields began showing up in her art pieces as well as the sea creatures she encountered while snorkeling the coral reefs.

 Spending much of her mainland time hunting native American rock art led her to the deserts of the Southwest.
 She fell in love with the wide open spaces and dramatic scenery of Arizona and moved there in 2002.
 It was in Arizona that she developed the torso series and began concentrating on the skulls and the kiln cast pieces.

-In May of 2007 she moved back to eastern Oregon to be nearer her family and the great northwest.
-She currently divides her time between eastern Oregon and the Seattle area where she also maintains a studio.
+In May of 2007 she moved back to eastern Oregon to be nearer her family and the pacific northwest.
+She currently lives in the Seattle area where she also maintains a studio.

-Glass is a fantastic medium for many reasons.
-It has a flexibility in dealing with light unlike any other substance.
+Glass working has a flexibility in dealing with light unlike any other substance.
 Kiln work is ideal for my design style because a piece can be designed cold on a kiln shelf and then fired.
 There is no immediate need to finish a piece since it isn't worked in a fragile hot liquid state.
 That means I can continuously experiment with the look of a piece before firing.

 I am drawn to exploring sculptural possibilities while combining bright, rich colors and the interplay of light, both reflected and transmitted, through glass and fired metal oxides.

 I hope my work will continue to evolve for as long as I am able to pick up my glass cutter.